-Should the current installation use operating system packages, update the repository package to the target version and use the system tools to upgrade the package.
+If the current installation was installed using a package manager (ex. yum, apt), update the repository package to the target version, and use the system tools to upgrade the package.
 For .rpm based systems this update guide and for .deb based systems this update guide should help.